mochodek/py-ccflex/README.md

 * the name of output file with added features from previous / next lines

 ### select_features
-This scripts allows to perform feature selection.
+Selects the most promising features and stores their names in a file.

 *Input:*
 * the first parameter is the name of the file containing features for training set
-* the second parameter is the name of the file containing features for set to classify
+* the second parameter is the name of the output file containing the list of feature to preserve
-* --output_file_prefix - the prefix that will be added to output features files (training and classify)
 * --feature_selector - a feature selection algorithms:
     * VarianceThreshold - variance threshold - useful in eliminating duplicate features (sklearn)
+    * SelectPercentile - selects features according to a percentile of the highest scores (sklearn)
+    * SelectFpr - selects the pvalues below alpha based on a FPR test (sklearn)
 * --feature_selectors_options - a json file with feature selector options.
 If it contains a key equal to the name of the feature selection algorithm its contents will be used to configure the feature selection algorithm
 * --locations_config - path to locations configuration (json).
 * --files_format_config - a json file with configuration of file format (e.g., the separator used in csv files).
-* --add_decision_class - the flag is used without parameters; if present two columns will be added to the output csv file - class_value and class_name.
-* --add_contents -  the flag is used without parameters; if present a column 'contents' will be added to the output file with the original text of the line.
 * --classifiers_options - a json file with classifiers options.
 * --chunk_size - the size of the batch of lines that will be read and processed (allows to read big files).

 *Output:*
-* <output_file_prefix><first parameter> - reduced training feature file
+* <second parameter> - a csv file with names of features to preserve

+### apply_feature_selection
+Reads a feature file and select columns based on the output file produced by the select_features script.

+*Input:*
+* the first parameter is the name of the input feature file
+* the second parameter is the name of the output feature file
+* the thirds parameter is the name of the csv file containing list of selected features
+* --locations_config - path to locations configuration (json).
+* --files_format_config - a json file with configuration of file format (e.g., the separator used in csv files).
+* --chunk_size - the size of the batch of lines that will be read and processed (allows to read big files).

+*Output:*
-* <output_file_prefix><second parameter> - reduced classify feature file
+* <the second parameter> - a reduced training feature file

 ### classify
 This scripts uses different algorithms to classify lines.